HCL-TECH-SOFTWARE/digital-experience/docs/integrate_apps/ddc/usage/integrating_voltmx_foundry/configuring_voltmx_foundry_to_connect_to_ddc.md

 ## Creating Credential Vault Slot for the Volt MX Foundry Endpoint

-If we chose **Anonymous App Users** for Operation Security Level we need to somehow store the **App Key** and **App Secret** in Digital Experience.
+If we chose **Anonymous App Users** for Operation Security Level we need to store the **App Key** and **App Secret** in Digital Experience.
 We can achieve this by using the Credential Vault.
 Below are the steps we need to take.

 1. We first need to get the values for **App Key** and **App Secret**.
-We can get those values in Volt MX Foundry by going to **Apps**, then App that we have created, then clicking the **Publish** tab, and then clicking the **App Key** icon.
+We can get those values in Volt MX Foundry by going to **Apps**, then selecting the App that we have created, then clicking the **Publish** tab, and then clicking the **App Key** icon.
 A dialog box should appear.

     ![](../../../../assets/Volt_MX_Foundry_Access_Key_And_Secret.png "Getting the App Key and the App Secret")

-2. After the dialog appears we can now see the App Key and App Secret of our created App.
+2. After the dialog appears, we can now see the App Key and App Secret of our created App.
 We can copy its value by hovering over the App Key and App Secret Value, and after hovering, we should see a **Copy** button.
 Click the Copy button.

     ![](../../../../assets/Volt_MX_Foundry_Key_And_Secret_View.png "Viewing and Copying the App Key and the App Secret")